 Feel free to use the editing tools in iMovie to add titles indicating when you performed each of these skills.
 This is optional but would make for a great reflective learning.

 Submit the Treatment Plan

-Using the format outlined in the Core Content CourseBook, write your Treatment Plan and submit it to the appropriate drop box in iTunes U.
+Using the format outlined in the Core Content CourseBook, write your Treatment Plan and submit it to the appropriate drop box.